 Courses are skills-designated as Writing, Speech, Reading, and Quantitative.
 Look for the W or R, S or P, B or K, and Q or M next to the course line number.
 The Annual and Quarterly Class Schedules identify courses which are skills designated each quarter.
-Select with your Pre-Nursing degree advisor
+Select with your ECE advisor.